UfukAtalayy/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-Configure the database in application.properties
+Configure the database in application.properties file.